Whimsy Stick

 • Physical correction that reads as engagement to high-drive dogs

-• Inconsistent rules across different household members
+• Mixed rules across different household members

 • Only practicing the replacement behavior in low-arousal settings